 This Layered White Chocolate Mousse and Cranberries is the perfect winter dessert.
 The smooth and creamy white chocolate is the best balance for the tart cranberry-orange sauce.
 While this dessert looks and sounds kind of complicated, it is much more simple than you think!
-Here are the main components of this dessert:

 This white chocolate mousse is much easier than the classic version.
 It is made with cream cheese, heavy cream, powdered sugar, vanilla.
 Pretty simple, right?
 This white chocolate mousse recipe is so easy.
 No eggs, no gelatin.
 Just a quick mix of a few ingredients and it's done!